RAVING-Informatics/BioinformaticsMasterclass/Files_and_envs.md

 4. View a compressed VCF

    Most VCFs are compressed as they take up a lot of space and are too large to view.
 They are compressed using gzip ot bgzip, similar to compressed zip folders on a  computer.
-They generally have the suffix `.gz`
+They generally have the suffix `.gz` and are accompanied by an index file with the suffix `.tbi` or `.csi`. \
    We can view a file on bash simply using `less <my_file>` but this can't view a compressed file.
 (Press `q` to quit).
-   We could unzip the file using `gunzip <my_file>.vcf.gz` but this is slow and unessecary.
-So we can use bcftools.
+   We could unzip the file using `gunzip <my_file>.vcf.gz` to view it but there are generally too big.

    ```bash
    cd <your_working_directory>